SkepticMystic/breadcrumbs-docs/Implied Edge Builders/Implied Relation Rounds.md

 	3(B) -- up --> 2
 ```

 If you have the [[Transitive Implied Relations#Parents Child is Sibling|Parent's Child is Sibling]] implied relation enabled, you may expect `A` and `B` to be marked as siblings, since they share the same parent.
 But in this example, they won't since there isn't a chain of `[up, down]` between the two.
 Instead, they both point `up`.
-To achieve the same effect, we can use the [[Other Implied Relations#Opposite Direction|Opposite Direction]] implied relation to add the `down` edges we need:
+To achieve the same effect, we can use the [[Transitive Implied Relations#Opposite Direction|opposite direction]] implied relation to add the `down` edges we need:

 ```mermaid
 flowchart LR